igorganich/vigenere_breaking/README.md

 check_if_words (plaintext)
 ```
 ## 3.2 Dictionary-based variational method
-Despite the previous method is really powerful, it doesn't able crack extra small cyphertext (for example, when cyphertext is covered by key less than 5 times), or even guess the keylen.
+Despite the previous method is really powerful, it doesn't able to crack extra small cyphertext (for example, when cyphertext is covered by key less than 5 times), or even guess the keylen.
 So, if our target is some REALLY SMALL cyphertext and we have a few extra hours - we can try to use this method.

 So, the idea is based on fact, that cyphertext is a sequence of encrypted words in English.
 We can randomly choose some index in cyphertext and assume that this index is a start of some word in English.
 Next, iterate over every word in our dictionary, and mutate the tested key according to our assumption.
 Decrypt cyphertext using tested key and change the best key candidate if the fitness is greater than previous best fitness.
 Repeat many times.